hallpaz/3dsystems20/docs/assignment2.md

 ![enter image description here](inside_mosaic.jpg)
 T = [[0, 0, 0.6]] | [[0, 0, 0.3]] | [[0, 0, 0.0]] (inside)

 As we can see, as soon as the camera enters the surface, the visualization gives an unexpected result.
 Setting the camera anywhere inside the sphere but the center, appears to show a distorted visualization where we can't identify any object in the texture.
-In the center,
+In the center, we have a black screen.

 #### Investigating the unexpected results

 ##### Toy texture